Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective

-For an applied bias $U=3$~V, the clear change of the effective photon order $n$ from the one-photon to multiphoton regime occurs in the TDDFT calculations for $E_{\rm{g}} \approx 1$~V/nm.
-In the experiment \cite{Luo2024}, this transition is observed under the same bias for the free-space electric field of $\approx 0.09$~V/nm.
-The theory is consistent with experimental observation considering that the field enhancement due of the plasmon excitation in the gap of the actual device is of the order of $\mathcal{R}=10$.
-This enhancement is smaller than predicted by classical electrodynamics simulations \cite{Luo2024}.
-However, for 1~nm gaps quantum effects such as nonlocality become significant \cite{zhu16,Monticone25} so that classical results should be taken with caution.
+For an applied bias $U=3$~V, a clear change of the effective photon order $n$ from the one-photon to the multiphoton regime occurs in the TDDFT calculations for $E_{\rm{g}} \approx 1$~V/nm.
+In the experiment \cite{Luo2024}, under the same bias, this transition is observed for a free-space electric field of $\approx 0.09$~V/nm.
+The theory is consistent with experiment when considering that the field enhancement due to the plasmon excitation in the gap of the actual device is of the order of $\mathcal{R}=10$.
+This enhancement is smaller than that predicted by classical electrodynamics simulations \cite{Luo2024}.
+However, for 1~nm gaps, quantum effects such as nonlocality become significant \cite{zhu16,Monticone25}, so that classical results should be taken with caution.

 In the experiment, the transition between the two regimes corresponds to a current of $20-30$~pA, i.e., to approximately two electrons transferred per pulse.
-Considering that the experimental device contains a parallel circuit of seven bowtie antennas, each 30~nm in height, this translates to about $10^{-2}$ electrons transferred per pulse and per nanometer of antenna height, roughly 3 orders of magnitude higher than the TDDFT prediction.
-One of the reasons behind this discrepancy is that, because of plasmon ringing, the effective optical pulse duration in the gap of the experimental antenna is about twice as long as in the free space \cite{Luo2024}.
-This effect is not captured in the TDDFT simulations because of the use of a free-electron metal model and simplified geometry with the plasmon mode off resonance with the optical frequency, see discussion in Section~\ref{sec:Model}.
-An approximate account for plasmon ringing with scaling the calculated net electron transfer $\mathcal{N}$ by a factor of 2 does not change the substantial difference between experimental and our theoretical results.
+Considering that the experimental device contains a parallel circuit of seven bowtie antennas, each 30~nm in height, this translates to about $10^{-2}$ electrons transferred per pulse and per nanometer of antenna height, approximately 3 orders of magnitude higher than the TDDFT prediction.
+One of the reasons behind this discrepancy is that, because of plasmon ringing, the effective duration of the optical pulse in the gap of the experimental antenna is about twice as long as that in free space \cite{Luo2024}.
+This effect is not captured in the TDDFT simulations because of the use of a free-electron metal model and a simplified geometry with the plasmon mode off resonance with the optical frequency, as discussed in Section~\ref{sec:Model}.
+An approximate account for plasmon ringing through scaling the calculated net electron transfer $\mathcal{N}$ by a factor of 2 does not change the substantial difference between the experimental and our theoretical results.